functionland/docs/docs/api/file.md

 ### sendStreamFile
 `sendStreamFile(source, meta) => Promise<FileId>` <br/>

-sendStreamFile will take a source and meta  as argument and return Promise. if upload done successfully Promise return a `FileId` that is a string representing the CID of uploaded content. useful when you work with stream or outside of browser.
+sendStreamFile will take a source and meta  as argument and return a Promise.
+If upload is done successfully, a Promise will return a `FileId` that is a string representing the CID of uploaded content.
+(This is useful when you're working with stream or outside the browser.)

 - source:  `AsyncIterable<Uint8Array>`
 - meta: `{name,type,lastModified,size}`

-#### example
+#### Example
 ```js
 import {Fula, createClient} from '@functionland/fula';